It's always when Disney adds new features to its existing services which make them more…

-(UPDATED 8/19/20): In this post, we are going to explain about the new walkway Disney is building from the Grand Floridian Resort to the Magic Kingdom and share construction updates as the project progresses.
+(UPDATED 11/20/20): In this post, we are going to explain everything about the new walkway that goes from the Grand Floridian Resort to the Magic Kingdom and share construction updates as the project progresses.

 This has been a request from guests for many years and something that Disney has been in discussion for a long time.
-There have been some logistical problems regarding the waterways, and guest safety since proposed, but now it finally looks like it’s happening.
+There have been some logistical problems regarding the waterways, and guest safety since proposed, but it’s finally built.

-There is even a moving bridge being built which will allow guests to cross the waterway and allow boats to go in and out of the Seven Seas Lagoon.
-I can’t wait until Disney actually shares the details of the project with us, but for now, we’ll keep watching it go up.
+There is even a moving bridge being built which allows guests to cross the waterway and allow boats to go in and out of the Seven Seas Lagoon.
+I can’t wait until you get to try it out for yourself!

 Since the permits came out about a walking path connecting the Grand Floridian Resort to Disney’s Magic Kingdom, the construction has gotten underway and they are making some nice progress on the site.